trpc/trpc/www/docs/server/merging-routers.md

 Writing all API-code in your code in the same file is not a great idea.
 It's easy to merge routers with other routers.

-Thanks to TypeScript 4.1 template literal types we can also prefix the procedures without breaking typesafety.

 ## Merging with child routers

 ```ts twoslash title='server.ts'